balihoo/balihoo-blip-sdk-java/README.md

     if (blipResponse.STATUS_CODE == 204)
     {
         // File load has been successfully initiated.
-        // Optional success and failure notifications will be made once the load process compeltes.
+        // Optional success and failure notifications will be made once the load process completes.
     }
 ```

 #### Bulk Load File Format
 The file for the bulkLoad process should contain each location's data on a single line and each line delimited by a line-feed character (\n).
 If a location is omitted from the file and implicitDelete is set to true, the location will be deleted.

-##### Example
+##### Simplified Example
 ```
 {"brandKey":"mybrand","locationKey":"ABC123","document":{...}}\n
 {"brandKey":"mybrand","locationKey":"ABC124","document":{...}}\n